kuokai0429/MixSTE_modified/README.md

-# A revised version of MixSTE
+# A modified version of MixSTE

 Revised from official implementation of CVPR 2022 paper (**MixSTE**) and official implementation of CVPR 2022 oral paper (**PoolFormer**).